flowcontrol12/docu/docs/User Guide/Configuration/Objects/Metrics/Metrics.md

 This menu [Configuration>Object>**Metrics**] can be used to create custom `metrics` based on the selected Data Streams and your own Aggregation and Post Aggregation.
 The system includes several useful predefined  `metrics`  that you can use right after installing the system.

-The list of `metrics`  is in the table with the following columns: ==do zmaiany jak w email templates==
+The list of `metrics` is included in a table with the following columns:

 - **Name** - unique `metrics` name